A4.568C Reasonable excuse—reliance on professional agent

 All of the main penalty provisions make express provision in relation to reliance upon an agent.
 In relation to failure to notify, failure to file a document and failure to pay on time, it is provided that:

-The statutory language focuses on the actions of the taxpayer rather than those of his agent.
-As long as the taxpayer himself acted reasonably in relying on the agent, they are not penalised for the agent's shortcomings, however serious they might have been.
-By the same token, the taxpayer cannot usually rely on an excuse relating to the agent.
-If the taxpayer learns, for instance, that their accountant is ill and cannot complete their returns on time, they
+The statutory language focuses on the actions of the taxpayer rather than those of the agent.
+As long as the taxpayer acted reasonably in relying on the agent, they are not penalised for the agent's shortcomings, however serious they might have been.
+By the same token, the taxpayer cannot usually rely on an excuse relating

 To continue reading